GraceToa/ContactsCloudFB/README.md

 </td></tr></table>

-ContactsCloudFB: is a demo app,
+ContactsCloudFB: is a demo app, it contains basic CRUD operations through which you can create a new contact, read it from the database, edit it or update it and delete it.
+The database used is Cloud Firestore FIREBASE, which is a NoSQL database hosted in the cloud, the data is stored in documents and collections.

 ## Feature
 - Swift 5
 - Xcode 10.2.1
 - Firebase Cloud Firestore
 - iPhone 8
 - CocoaPods